-A GS1 Company Prefix can be transferred upon the sale of a business, the sale of a business line, or the merger with another company.
-Promptly requesting the transfer of GS1 Company Prefix(es) after the conclusion of a transaction will ensure that the correct company is associated with the prefix and that GS1 US's records contain up-to-date contact information.
-The Transfer Request must be made by the GS1 US Member Company.
+An Identifier can be transferred upon the sale of a business, the sale of a business line, or the merger with another company.
+Promptly requesting the transfer of Identifiers after the conclusion of a transaction will ensure that the correct company is associated with the Identifier(s) and that GS1 US records contain up-to-date contact information.

-Step 1: Complete the Company Prefix Transfer Request Form.
+Step 1: Complete the GS1 US GLN Transfer Request Form.

-Step 2: Download and have a duly authorized officer of the selling company complete and sign the Prefix Release Letter.
+Step 2: Download and have a duly authorized officer of the selling company complete and sign the GS1 GLN Release Letter.

-Alternatives if a Prefix Release Letter cannot be obtained from the seller:
+Alternatives if a Release Letter cannot be obtained from the seller:

-Documents that do not demonstrate the sale of a business, sale of a business line, or merger are insufficient to support the transfer of a GS1 Company Prefix.
+Documents that do not demonstrate the sale of a business, sale of a business line, or merger are insufficient to support the transfer of a GS1 Identifier.

 Examples of unacceptable documents include:*